ZosoV/msc_semester2/nlp/003_2_evaluation_and_hypothesis_testing.md

     - bootrap test

 ## Paired Boostrap Test
-The boostrap method is a method to create artificial test data sets from an observed test set in order to perform an non-parametric hypothesis testing.
+The boostrap method is a method to create artificial test data sets from an observed test set in order to perform a non-parametric hypothesis testing.

 - It consists in creating artificial test data sets by sampling randomly with replacement from a base (or reference) test data set.
 Under the assumption that the base sample is a representative of the population.